 What kind of treasure would make someone so joyous and excited that they would sell everything they have for it?
-Jesus says that living in God's family and under God's rule (the kingdom of heaven or kingdom of God) is worth giving up everything you have.
+Jesus says that living in God's family and under God's rule (the kingdom of God) is worth giving up everything you have.